YoniDevel/strdate/README.md

 # dater

-A typescript package for datifying objects
+A typescript package for converting objects